 9.2 Refund before your Transaction is completed.
 You can cancel a valid Transaction at any time prior to its completion.
 Completion means that your Recipient claimed the money you sent (such as through cash pick-up, home delivery, or if the funds had been credited to the Recipient’s bank account or mobile wallet).
 Upon receiving your request to cancel a Transaction we may confirm with our Service Providers to determine if the Transaction was cancelled prior to issuing you with a refund.
 The Transaction Amount will not be refunded after completion.
 There are also other terms governing how we may make a refund to you which are set out in section 4.

 9.3 Our Goodwill Guarantee.
 If you are not satisfied with our service for any reason we will refund you the Service Fee amount of the applicable Transaction (our “Goodwill Guarantee”).
 Our Goodwill Guarantee is provided by Remitly Europe Limited of 7th Floor, Penrose Two, Penrose Dock, Cork, T23 KW81, Ireland to its customers resident in Lithuania.
-To receive our Goodwill Guarantee you are required to contact us by sending us an email at firstname.lastname@example.org or write to us at: Remitly Europe Limited attn.: Customer Service, 7th Floor, Penrose Two, Penrose Dock, Cork, T23 KW81, Ireland within 180 days of the Transaction.
+To receive our Goodwill Guarantee you are required to contact us by contacting us online or writing to us at: Remitly Europe Limited attn.: Customer Service, 7th Floor, Penrose Two, Penrose Dock, Cork, T23 KW81, Ireland within 180 days of the Transaction.
 Our Goodwill Guarantee is provided to you in addition to your legal rights and does not affect your rights under law, such as with respect to our performance of the Services with reasonable skill and care.
 Please also see section 14 (Our Responsibility for Loss or Damage Suffered by You).

 9.4 Payment of Refunds.
 All refunds will be credited to the same Payment Instrument used to pay for the Transaction.
 Refunds are only made in currency you have paid us and will not be adjusted to account for changes in the value of the currency amount or any other foreign currency from the time your Transaction was submitted.
 If the Payment Instrument you used to pay for the original Transaction is no longer valid and we are unable to find a mutually acceptable solution, we are under no obligation to make the refund.
 Additionally, we are not responsible nor liable to you for any loss you may suffer (or for any form of refund) if you send money to someone other than ourselves in connection with your use of our Services and/or your payment is not recognised by us by you not providing the correct details.